Shaina-Sarika/Ginger-Up/README.md

    - **Cuisine:** Indulge in the flavors of various cuisines from different cultures.
    - **Type:** Choose recipes based on your preferred meal type (breakfast, lunch, dinner, dessert, etc.).

-4. **Personalized Recipe Recommendations:** Our smart chatbot engages in a friendly conversation with you, asking questions about your dietary preferences, allergies, and tastes.
+4. **Personalized Recipe Recommendations:** Our smart chatbot engages in a friendly conversation with you, asking questions about your dietary preferences, tastes and  number of people to be fed.
 Based on your responses, it provides tailored recipe suggestions that match your unique requirements.

 5. **Video Tutorials:** We understand that visual guidance can be invaluable when trying out new recipes.
 Foodie Delights offers a collection of video tutorials to assist you in preparing the most delightful dishes with ease.